Campus Improvement Plan

 Strategy 1: Increase the number of students who earn a TEA-approved Industry Based Certification, complete a college level dual credit/enrollment course, complete a College Bridge course and earn college credit on AP Exams.

-Strategy's Expected Result/Impact: Increased percentage of graduates receiving CCMR status.
+Strategy's Expected Result/Impact: Increased percentage of students graduating with a CCMR measure.

 TEA Priorities: